josh-collinsworth/sveltekit-blog-starter/README.md

 ## Adding new posts

-A couple of demo Markdown posts are included in `src/routes/blog/_posts`.
+A couple of demo Markdown posts are included in `src/routes/blog/`.
 These can be updated or removed, but it may be easiest to duplicate one as a starting point.
-Otherwise, to create a new post, drop a new `.md` file into `src/routes/blog/_posts`.
+Otherwise, to create a new post, drop a new `.md` file into `src/routes/blog/`.
 It will automatically show up in the list.

-**Note: it's important that all posts have a `date` frontmatter property!** This is how they're sorted by default.
+**Note: posts should have a `date` property.** This is how they're sorted by default.
 There are also other frontmatter properties used to enhance the site experience (like the `coverWidth` and `coverHeight`, which are used in the template to reserve space for the image, minimizing cumulative layout shift).

 The posts each offer a demo of a feature of SvelteKit and/or MDSvex.

-### How posts are loaded

-Behind the scenes, when you hit the `/blog` route, you're hitting the `src/routes/blog/index.svelte` file.
-That file queries the `posts.json.js` endpoint for info about all posts.
-(Visit `/blog/posts.json` while this project is running in the browser, if you'd like to take a look.)

-Under the hood, that endpoint uses the `fetchPosts.js` file, found in `src/lib/assets/js`.
-That file handles loading all the Markdown files inside the `_posts` folder, maybe doing some sorting, formatting, and/or filtering, then handing them back to the page.

-The `/blog/posts.json` route is what SvelteKit considers an [endpoint](https://kit.svelte.dev/docs#routing-endpoints).
-You _could_ make the JSON feed of your posts hidden if you wanted to, but having it available _does_ open up some nice options, like being able to query your posts from another site, or even adding a client-side search bar or recent posts widget.

-**NOTE!** Currently, there is no pagination included.
-You may need to do a little extra if migrating blogs that already have dozens and dozens of posts.
+**Note:** there's currently no pagination included in post fetching or rendering.
+However, `src/routes/api/posts.json.js` has the capability set up; it just needs to be used.

 ### RSS